Cisco-Talos/clamav-documentation/src/appendix/Authenticode.md

 - As of ClamAV 0.102, `.crb` rules may also be used to block malicious executables where in previous versions these block list entries just override `.crb` rules that would otherwise trust a given sample.

-- sigtool offers the `--print-certs` flag, which can be used to show information about embedded Authenticode signatures without having to first match on a signature (which is currently a requirement for clamscan)
+- SigTool offers the `--print-certs` flag, which can be used to show information about embedded Authenticode signatures without having to first match on a signature (which is currently a requirement for clamscan)

 - External Authenticode signatures contained in `.cat` files can be loaded in to ClamAV by passing a `-d` flag and indicating the path to the .cat file from which to load signatures.
 Note, however, that at least one certificate in the `.cat` file's certificate chain must be trusted (in other words, it must have a backing `.crb` trusted certificate rule.)

 # Helpful Info for Working with Authenticode Signatures